If you’ve ever looked at your cell phone bill and winced, you may have wondered how to get free data (or if there even is a way).

 I looked into some other apps, including mCent, which used to be popular but now is plagued with one-star reviews and reports that the app is unusable.
 Ultimately, there aren’t a whole ton of legit-looking apps in this space.

-How to Get Free Data Using Hotspots (With Permission)
+Get Free Data Using Hotspots (With Permission)

 Ah, the ultimate frugal hack: mooching off your friends and family.
 If you have a partner, family member, or best friend who has an unlimited data plan, they may be able to create a mobile hotspot that you can log into, similarly to a wifi network.